Fastest Internet Providers of 2025: Avoid Slowdowns and Lag with These Picks

 3.8/5

 My colleague Jacob Scholl and his fiancée have had Xfinity Internet since moving into their home.
-The pair have a 300Mbps plan for working from home, streaming movies and TV, and surfing.
+The pair had a 300Mbps plan for working from home, streaming movies and TV, and surfing.

-“In my living room, where our router is located, my speed test showed a reading of 341Mbps—which was surprisingly high,” says Jacob, although results were lower in other parts of the house.
+“In my living room, where our router is located, my speed test showed a reading of 341Mbps—which was surprisingly high,” says Jacob, although his Xfinity internet speed test results were lower in other parts of the house.

 My editor Peter Holslin has a different Xfinity experience.
 He shares internet service with his landlord, who is “budget-conscious and settles for one of Xfinity's lower-tier packages.”